sorchowski/mc33926/README.md

 The dual MC33926 board has a large number of configuration pins.
 Many of these are easily set using a jumper with the onboard VDD or GND connections.
 But other optional configurations can require a large number of VDD or GND connections.

-This [breakout board](schematics) provides eight VDD and eight GND connections for various settings.
+This [dual breakout board](schematics) provides eight VDD and eight GND connections for various settings.
 The board also provides connections for a four-wire ribbon cable to the dual IN1 and IN2 connections.

 [Breakout Board](docs/mc33926_breakout1.jpg)

 [Example implementation](docs/mc33926_breakout2.jpg)